toriola998/tech-career/README.md

 ## Contribute

 Please contribute to this project!
 We need your support to keep up-to-date.
 Do not hesitate to fix any wrong data.
 It is extremely easy.
 Just open a PR, or create an issue.
-If you do not code, you can only contribute [https://docs.google.com/forms/d/1yVTL2T6aZEdLUpMpeizI0IHLYU8eo8OZJVZRyy7YkIg/](here), or check the overview of this profile to contact me anything.
+If you do not code, you can also contribute [https://docs.google.com/forms/d/1yVTL2T6aZEdLUpMpeizI0IHLYU8eo8OZJVZRyy7YkIg/](here), or check the overview of this profile to contact me anything.

 - Live Site URL: [https://tech-career.netlify.app/](https://your-live-site-url.com)